TBI can be a devastating condition in elderly patients as older adults have a harder time recovering from brain injuries.

 Elderly patients tend to have slower TBI recovery rates.
 Still, most older adults recover well from a traumatic brain injury, according to research from the American Academy of Neurology.
 This is especially true if they receive early, intense TBI rehabilitation.

-The best place for older TBI patients to receive this type of rehab is at an inpatient or skilled nursing facility.
+The best place for older TBI patients to receive this type of rehab is at an inpatient rehab facility or skilled nursing facility, depending on the level of rehab they need and what their discharge plan is.
 There, they will receive personalized, intensive therapy from their own team of doctors and therapists throughout the week.

 Why Intensive Therapy Matters